DreamBooth: Fine Tuning Text-to-Image Diffusion Models for Subject-Driven Generation: Method

 \section{Method}

-Given only a few (3-5) casually captured images of a specific subject, without any textual description, our objective is to generate new images of the subject with high detail fidelity and with variations guided by text prompts.
+Given only a few (typically 3-5) casually captured images of a specific subject, without any textual description, our objective is to generate new images of the subject with high detail fidelity and with variations guided by text prompts.
+Example variations include changing the subject location, changing subject properties such as color or shape, modifying the subject's pose, viewpoint, and other semantic modifications.
 We do not impose any restrictions on input image capture settings and the subject image can have varying contexts.
-Examples of output variations include: changing the place where the subject is, changing a property of the subject such as color, species, or shape, and modifying the subject's pose, expression, material, and other semantic modifications.
-We find that the breadth of these modifications is very large given the powerful prior of these models.
-A high-level overview of our method is presented in Figure~\ref{fig:high_level_sys}.
+We next provide some background on text-to-image diffusion models (Sec.~\ref{sec:t2i}), then present our fine-tuning technique to bind a unique identifier with a subject described in a few images (Sec.~\ref{sec:finetune}), and finally propose a class-specific prior-preservation loss that enables us to overcome language drift in our fine-tuned model (Sec.~\ref{sec:method_prior_pres}).